zeroxoneafour/exstring/README.md

 * exlen
 * exchr

 To use exstring, put exstring.c and exstring.h in your source directory.
-Also bring the license for non-binary builds.

 exstring is licensed under the Boost Software License, copyright 2021 Vaughan Milliman.